A ʻohe ia e loaʻa aku, he ulua kapapa no ka moana: Production

 The episode was the first part of the show's series finale.

 Casting

 Despite being credited in the opening title sequence Taylor Wily and Dennis Chun did not appear in the episode.
 On February 14, 2020 it was announced that Lance Gross would appear as Lincoln Cole.
-On March 5, 2020 it was announced that Chuck Norris would appear as Lee Phillips.
+On March 5, 2020 it was announced that Chuck Norris would appear as Lee Phillips (This would be Norris’ final television role before his death in March 2026.)

 Release

 The episode was originally set to air on April 3, as part of a two-hour series finale, however due to the cancellation of the 2020 NCAA Division I men's basketball tournament, the episode was moved up a week to March 27, 2020.

 Reception

 Viewing figures

 In the United States the episode was watched live by 8.44 million viewers.

 Critical response

 Dale McGarrigle with TV Fanatic said "well, that was a peek at what will never be," and "as far as Chuck Norris's appearance, I call criminal misuse.
 You don't have Walker, Texas Ranger on the show and have him do nothing more threatening than holding an ax.
 Seriously underutilized."
 He also gave the episode an editorial rating of 4.5 out of 5 stars.